-- Patients requiring general anaesthesia in the radiology department are of all ages and comorbid conditions, requiring everything from planned elective care to emergency care for life threatening conditions.
-Increasingly complex, lengthy procedures are performed in the radiology department at all times and this represents a more challenging environment in which to provide anaesthesia compared with an operating theatre.5 - 3.27 Exposure to ionising radiation should be kept to a minimum using screens and personal 393 protective equipment such as lead gowns and thyroid shields.
-Remote secondary monitors in 394 screened viewing areas should be provided and staff should remain as distant from the 395 imaging source as possible if they remain in the x-ray environment.^{56,57} - 3.28 Anaesthetists who work regularly within the radiology department should be issued with 397 personal dosimeters by their employer to monitor their radiation exposure and to ensure this 398 remains within statutory dose limits.58 - 3.29 The anaesthetist accompanying transferred patients to the radiology department should be 400 suitably skilled and experienced to manage all eventualities in an isolated environment and 401 should be accompanied by a dedicated trained assistant.7 - As not all radiology tables tilt into a head down position, a tipping trolley should be available for patients who require general anaesthesia.
+Patients requiring general anaesthesia in the radiology department are of all ages and comorbid conditions, requiring everything from planned elective care to emergency care for life-threatening conditions.
+Increasingly complex, lengthy procedures are performed in the radiology department at all times, and this represents a more challenging environment in which to provide anaesthesia compared with an operating theatre.

+- 3.27 Exposure to ionising radiation should be kept to a minimum using screens and personal protective equipment such as lead gowns and thyroid shields.
+Remote secondary monitors in screened viewing areas should be provided and staff should remain as distant from the imaging source as possible if they remain in the x-ray environment. - 3.28 Anaesthetists who work regularly within the radiology department should be issued with personal dosimeters by their employer to monitor their radiation exposure and to ensure that levels remain within statutory dose limits.

+- 3.29 The anaesthetist accompanying transferred patients to the radiology department should be suitably skilled and experienced to manage all eventualities in an isolated environment and should be accompanied by a dedicated trained assistant. - 3.30 As not all radiology tables tilt into a head-down position, a tipping trolley should be available for patients who require general anaesthesia.

-404 Interventional radiology
+Interventional radiology

-- Recommendations on the provision of mechanical thrombectomy services can be found in Chapter 14: Guidelines for the Provision of Neuroanaesthesia services. - 3.31 The provision of anaesthesia services should be considered when designing interventional 408 radiology services and there should be agreement about the level of provision, and protocols 409 to request anaesthetic support, for both elective and emergency cases. - 410 3.32 Procedure specific agents, such as those required to manipulate coagulation, intracranial 411 pressure or arterial blood pressure should be available.59 - 412 3.33 Interventional vascular radiology may involve treating unstable patients with severe 413 haemorrhage.
-Such patients may include those with significant gastrointestinal bleeding or - 414 patients with post-partum haemorrhage.^{60,61,62} Equipment to deal with these patients should be - 415 immediately available.
-This includes a variety of intravascular catheters, rapid infusion devices, - 416 blood and fluid warming devices and patient warming devices.
+Recommendations on the provision of mechanical thrombectomy services can be found in Chapter 14: Guidelines for the Provision of Neuroanaesthesia Services.

+- 3.31 The provision of anaesthesia services should be considered when designing interventional radiology services and there should be agreement about the level of provision and protocols to request anaesthetic support for both elective and emergency cases. - 3.32 Procedure-specific agents, such as those required to manipulate coagulation, intracranial pressure or arterial blood pressure, should be available. - 3.33 Interventional vascular radiology may involve treating unstable patients with severe haemorrhage.
+Such patients may include those with significant gastrointestinal bleeding or patients with postpartum haemorrhage.
+Equipment to deal with these situations should be immediately available.
+This includes a variety of intravascular catheters, rapid infusion devices, blood and fluid warming devices, and patient warming devices. - 3.34 The local protocol for major haemorrhage should be available and should be rehearsed periodically as a team by formal simulation or other training sessions.